 By using SharePoint Server document management capabilities, you can control the life cycle of documents in your organization: how they are created, reviewed, published, and disposed or archived.
 SharePoint Server uses a hierarchical storage model to store and manage documents.
 Some of the SharePoint Server storage concepts that you should know are as follows: Site Collection, Site, Document Library, and Document Folder.
 These storage objects provide the framework for the content management infrastructure that SharePoint Server provides.
 For more information about these storage concepts, see Storage levels: content storage benefits and considerations.

-SharePoint integration is supported for SharePoint Server 2010, SharePoint Server 2013, and SharePoint Server Online.
+SharePoint integration is supported for SharePoint Server 2010, SharePoint Server 2013, and SharePoint Online.

-You must manually enable server-based integration with SharePoint; this type of integration is available for CRM Online only.
-You can enable server-based SharePoint integration for CRM Online by using the web or Microsoft Dynamics CRM for Outlook; this is not supported through SDK.
+You must manually enable server-based integration with SharePoint.
+You can enable server-based SharePoint integration for CRM by using the web or Microsoft Dynamics CRM for Outlook.
+This isn’t supported through SDK.
 For more information, see TechNet: Set up SharePoint integration with Microsoft Dynamics CRM.